luplatina/First-passage/README.md

 ##EXAMPLE

-For example, the probability package can plot the time evolution of a probability function with an external force field pulling towards a reflecting boundary.
+* The probability package can plot the time evolution of a probability function with an external force field pulling towards a reflecting boundary.

 General procedure: